Society of United Irishmen: The Volunteers and Parliamentary Patriots

 For the original members of the Society, the Irish Volunteers were a further source of prior association.
 Formed to secure the Kingdom as the British garrison was drawn down for American service, Volunteer companies were often little more than local landlords and their retainers armed and drilled.
-But in Dublin, and above all in Ulster (where they convened provincial conventions) they mobilised a much wider section of Protestant society.
+But in Dublin, and above all in Ulster (where they convened provincial conventions), they mobilised a much wider section of Protestant society.

 In April 1782, with Volunteer cavalry, infantry, and artillery posted on all approaches to the Parliament in Dublin, Henry Grattan, leader of the Patriot opposition, had a Declaration of Irish Rights carried by acclaim in the Commons.
 London conceded, surrendering its powers to legislate for Ireland.
-In 1783 Volunteers converged again upon Dublin, this time to support a bill presented by Grattan's patriot rival, Henry Flood, to abolish the proprietary boroughs and to extend the existing, Protestant, forty-shilling freehold county franchise.
+In 1783 Volunteers converged again upon Dublin, this time to support proposals to limit or abolish the proprietary boroughs and to extend the existing (Protestant) forty-shilling freehold county franchise.
 But the Volunteer moment had passed.
 Having accepted defeat in America, Britain could again spare troops for Ireland, and the limits of the Ascendancy's patriotism had been reached.
 Parliament refused to be intimidated.

+In 1784, beginning in Belfast (the "Boston of Ireland"), disappointed Volunteers in Ulster began taking Catholics into their ranks to form "united" companies.
+Belfast's First Company acted in the firm conviction that "a general Union of all the inhabitants of Ireland is necessary to the freedom and prosperity of this kingdom".
+The town's Blue Company followed suit, and on 30 May 1784 both companies paraded before St Mary's Chapel, Belfast's first Catholic church, to mark its inaugural mass.

 With the news in 1789 of revolutionary events in France enthusiasm for constitutional reform revived.
-In its Declaration of the Rights of Man and of the Citizen France and Civil Constitution of the Clergy, the greatest of the Catholic powers, was seen to be undergoing its own Glorious Revolution.
+In its Declaration of the Rights of Man and of the Citizen and Civil Constitution of the Clergy, the greatest of the Catholic powers, was seen to be undergoing its own Glorious Revolution.
 In his Reflections on the Revolution in France (1790), Edmund Burke had sought to discredit any analogy with 1688 in England.
-But on reaching the Belfast in October 1791, Tone found that Thomas Paine's response to Burke, the Rights of Man (of which the new society was to distribute thousands of copies for as little as a penny apiece), had won the argument.
+But on reaching Belfast in October 1791, Tone found that Thomas Paine's response to Burke, the Rights of Man (of which the new society was to distribute thousands of copies for as little as a penny apiece), had already moved debate beyond anglocentric constitutionalism.
+In "the light of Paine's democratic convictions", the French Revolution was being viewed in "fundamentally ideological terms".

 Three months before, on 14 July, the second anniversary of the Fall of the Bastille was celebrated with a triumphal Volunteer procession through Belfast and a solemn Declaration to the Great and Gallant people of France: "As Irishmen, We too have a country, and we hold it very dear – so dear... that we wish all Civil and Religious Intolerance annihilated in this land."
 Bastille Day the following year was greeted with similar scenes and an address to the French National Assembly hailing the soldiers of the new republic as "the advance guard of the world".